Advice for professionals supporting a young person

 Emerging drug trends

 When there's a new drug trend with young people, it's often given a lot of media attention.
-For professionals, it's important to take time to respond with a calm approach.
-This means avoiding sensationalising or drawing attention to new drugs.
+For professionals, it's important to take time to respond calmly.

-Our experience suggests that empowering young people is most effective.
-Giving them factual and sensible tips helps them make healthy, informed choices.
+Our experience shows that empowering young people with factual, practical tips helps them make informed, healthy choices.